All Episodes

 No, I don't accept anything.

-That statement, it's fake!
+That statement, it's fake.

-We could be wrong.
+We could be wrong, but it's fake.

-Look at all the things that are fake!
+Look at all the things that are fake.

 I don't give a fuck about the we could be wrong.